 The center of your teeth is a hub of nerve tissue and blood vessels.
 If you harm your tooth enough to expose this soft pulp, you’ll know about it.
 Damage to the pulp can lead to swelling, abscesses and pain in the muscles and bones of the jaw.
 If left unchecked, it can also lead to tooth loss, which is why cracks, deep cavities and other similar injuries are usually treated with a procedure known as a root canal.

 A root canal treatment is often not as scary as it might sound.
-At Springhill Dental, we use the latest rotary filing techniques and locating devices, to ensure your root canal is completed to the highest standard.
+At Springhill Dental, our dentist in NW Calgary uses the latest rotary filing techniques and locating devices to ensure your root canal is completed to the highest standard.

 A diseased tooth pulp may cause inflammation or infection.
 Symptoms include: